Modernizr/Modernizr/README.md

 Modernizr tests which native CSS3 and HTML5 features are available in the current UA and makes the results available to you in two ways: as properties on a global `Modernizr` object, and as classes on the `<html>` element.
 This information allows you to progressively enhance your pages with a granular level of control over the experience.

-This project adheres to the [Open Code of Conduct](https://github.com/Modernizr/Modernizr/blob/master/.github/CODE_OF_CONDUCT.md).
-By participating, you are expected to honor this code.

 ## New Asynchronous Event Listeners

 Often times people want to know when an asynchronous test is done so they can allow their application to react to it.